 On October 22, 2017, approximately 6 months after Sean’s concerning well child appointment, Sean was scheduled to have an MRI, and that is when it was finally discovered that he had a golf ball size brain tumor on the lining of his brain.
 He had his first brain surgery on October 24, 2017.
 Pathology of the tumor came back and showed that it was a type of CNS Sarcoma called intracranial myxoid mesenchymal.

 Sean is the first and only case in our region.
 He is also the 4th and youngest patient ever diagnosed with this exact type of cancer.
 It is so rare that it is a significant challenge to find concrete information about this disease and the best path for treatment.
 Sean’s tumor recurred on March of 2018.
 This led to his second brain surgery to remove the tumor on April of 2018, followed by radiation treatment.

 To date, Sean’s brain tumor has not recurred, but we continue to live in fear as we try to cope with the effect this disease and treatment has had on his and our lives.
 Sean continues to be a happy and positive child, but this experience has changed Sean and our family.
-Sean is now much more impulsive, and he now struggles with his learning in some areas.Thanks for Reading!!!
+Sean now battle the late effects of the disease and his cancer treatment.Thanks for Reading!!!